markmccoid/myCodeDocs/docs/electron/electron-react-boiler.md

 2. Since your state will most likely be more complex, you will want to have separate reducers for each piece of state, thus requiring you to use *combineReducers*

 You can find more information on how we setup the Redux Devtools extension at [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension#usage).

+If you don't want to muddle with the above, the [React Redux Starter Kit](https://github.com/reduxjs/redux-starter-kit) has some great additions and even if you don't use it, it has great suggestions for moving forward with your redux project.
+See the [React Redux Start Kit Documentation Site](https://redux-starter-kit.js.org/introduction/quick-start).

+[immer](https://github.com/immerjs/immer) looks very interesting for helping with reducer complexity when dealing with state changes and mutability.